-The Sector 9 Aperture has long been a top carving longboard.
-Despite its drop-through design (typically less responsive than topmount), the Aperture excels at carving and pumping due to its deck flex and special Gullwing Sidewinder double-kingpin carving trucks.
+The Sector 9 Striker has long been a top carving longboard.
+Despite its drop-through design (typically less responsive than topmount), the Streak Striker excels at carving and pumping due to its deck flex and special Gullwing Sidewinder double-kingpin carving trucks.

-The Sidewinder truck height make up for the low drop-through height, adding leverage and responsiveness to the Aperture.
-The relatively wide platform (9″) also facilites rail-to-rail transitions and pumping motion.
+The Sidewinder truck height make up for the low drop-through height, adding leverage and responsiveness to the Striker.
+The relatively wide platform (9″) also facilitates rail-to-rail transitions and pumping motion.

-The deep carving trucks combine with the Aperture’s short wheelbase ( for a drop-through this size) and its cambered profile to allow for tight carving lines.
+The deep carving trucks combine with the Striker’s short (for a drop-through this size) wheelbase of 23″ and its cambered profile to allow for tight carving lines.
 The soft 69mm wheels provide the necessary grip for effective carves.

-Unlike topmount carving boards, the Sector 9 Aperture can also be serenely taken down mellow hills due to the stability of the drop-through design.
+Unlike topmount carving boards, the Sector 9 Striker can also be serenely taken down mellow hills due to the stability of the drop-through design.

 Loaded Poke 34″

-My other all-time top carving and pumping longboard, very different from the Aperture, is the Loaded Poke.
+My other all-time top carving and pumping longboard, very different from the Striker, is the Loaded Poke.
 This is a topmount city cruiser with incredible carving and pumping abilities.

 Among the things that make this board so special for carving/pumping are the concave and uplifted edges which give you extra leverage over the super-responsive Paris trucks in your turns and pumps.